 Every organization needs the ability to organize information efficiently and retrieve it rapidly.
 Whether it be employee records, financial records, product information, or any other type of information, knowledge is power and lack of knowledge will quickly lead to disaster in our information age.

-Larger companies have two job positions that deal with this problem.
-The first is the network administrator.
+Larger companies have two job positions (or teams) to deal with this problem.
+One is the network administrator.
 This person is responsible for designing and maintaining the organizations computer network effectively and efficiently.
 If the network does not operate at peak efficiently, access to information can be slowed or even stopped.

 A computer database should have to ability to do many things, including store, organize and analyze various types of information, and then make that information easily available for computer users who are not database experts.
 Data administrators ensure that information is appropriately stored and easily available.

 The second type of database is the operational database, or OLTP (Online Transaction Processing) and this type is the most familiar for regular users.
 Online databases deal with dynamic data and to track information in real time.
 Companies use operational databases to keep track of inventory, sales, orders of various types, and even in many cases even order inventory with no human assistance.
 If a certain inventory item is below a minimum level in stock the database will sense this and place an automatic order, sending it to the appropriate supervisor for approval.

 In many cases operational and analytical databases work hand in hand.
 Great examples can be found on the websites of large companies like Amazon.com or Microsoft, which uses analytical databases to decide which products to promote in which areas of the world and operational to not only make sure that the inventory will allow a product to be supplied to that area but to actually process the order.